-Syllabus for An Introduction to the Essential Teachings of Chogyam Trungpa
+Syllabus and Audio for An Introduction to the Essential Teachings of Chogyam Trungpa

 Class 1: “Introduction – Who, What, How, When, Where of Vidyadhara the Venerable Chogyam Trungpa Rinpoche.”